TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

    - if you don't need a path variable set it to an empty string/list.

     3c.
 Customize settings for each process under the `processes` section in `config.json`.
-Refer to your cluster's specifications for SLURM settings, especially for the `queue` variable.
-Set the `container_path` variable as the full path to the container image needed by the corresponding process.
+Refer to your cluster's specifications for SLURM settings.
+See [here](#process-specific-parameters) for details.
-    Notice that most processes can be multithreaded.

     3d.
 Set `run_locally` variable to true if you want to run the pipeline on your local machine (not recommended for most applications).